 J. M. Garg:

 J.M.
 Garg is a passionate naturalist and wildlife photographer.
-He is the creater of the Google group Indiantreepix which has become a haven plant lovers trying to identify their plants.
-Indiantreepix is probably the most happening of all the Google groups.
+He is the creater of the Google group Efloraofindia which has become a haven for plant lovers trying to identify their plants.
 J.M.
-Garg has become a major contributor to the FOI site.
-He also keeps sending corrections on the status of accepted names and synonyms, thus helping the site to carry state-of-the-art information.
+Garg has become an avid watcher of the FOI site.
+He also keeps sending pictures, corrections, thus helping the site to carry state-of-the-art information.

 Thingnam Sophia: